angiechili/MS1-StPetePlaygroup-wp/README.md

 # St Peter's Playgroup Website

 ## Overview
-The idea from this project came after I started my search for childcare in my local area.
+The idea for this project came after I started my search for childcare in my local area.

-I was unable to find a suitable option through a web search, so I decided to as around and by word of my mouth I found a perfect match in St Peter's playgroup.
+I was unable to find a suitable option through a web search, so I decided to ask around and by word of my mouth I found a perfect match in St Peter's playgroup.

-I thought it a shame that such a great quality childcare setting does not have an online platform to showcase their work and attract new clients.
+I thought it a shame that such a great quality childcare setting did not have an online platform to showcase their work and attract new clients.

 Until now.... click below to see the St Peter's Playgroup brand new website.